Written by Dr. Hugh Flax, DDS, AACD, MICOI, DABAD

 GO-TO PRODUCT USED IN THIS CASE

 DMG’s LuxaCrown is the chairside way to long-lasting crowns, thereby providing valuable time and cost savings for patients and clinicians.
-It can deliver a semi-permanent restoration for up to 5 years, with excellent fracture toughness and flexural strength.
+It can deliver a long-term restoration that is long-lasting, with excellent fracture toughness and flexural strength.
 LuxaCrown can be used with a quick, easy technique and exhibits optimal mechanical properties and exceptional polishability and versatility of applications.

 Hugh D. Flax, DDS, AACD, MICOI, DABAD A 1983 graduate of Emory University School of Dentistry, Dr. Flax has been a member of the American Academy of Cosmetic Dentistry since 1994 and became accredited in 1997.
 He is a past President of the Atlanta Chapter of the AACD and founded the Georgia Academy of Cosmetic Dentistry in 2007.
 He is on the Editorial Board of the Journal of Cosmetic Dentistry and Practical Periodontics and Restorative Dentistry.
 Dr. Flax is also a certified Fellow with World Clinical Laser Institute and a clinical Instructor at Georgia Regents University College of Dental Medicine.
 A frequent clinical writer and lecturer, Dr. Flax practices full time in Atlanta, Georgia focusing on functional-appearance related conditions and advanced laser dentistry.